 SFWMD: Levels in Key South Florida Water Bodies

-South Florida - Thursday July 6, 2023: Here are the latest water levels in key south Florida water bodies from data collected between June 26 and July 2.
+South Florida - Wednesday July 12, 2023: Here are the latest water levels in key south Florida water bodies from data collected from July 3 through July 9.
 Total volumes are reported in acre feet (AC FT).

 This data is provided weekly by the U.S. Army Corps of Engineers which is the primary agency responsible for Lake Okeechobee management.
 The Corps makes adjustments to help manage lake levels with consideration to factors including current conditions and protected species.